mku11/Salmon-AES-CTR/README.md

 // use the virtual filesystem API to list or directly get the file:
 SalmonFile root = drive.getVirtualRoot();
 SalmonFile[] files = root.listFiles();
-SalmonFile file = root.getChild("file.txt");
+SalmonFile file = root.getChild("file1.txt");

-// now read from the stream using parallel threads and caching:
+// now read/seek from the stream using parallel threads and caching:
 SalmonFileInputStream inputStream = new SalmonFileInputStream(file, 2, 4 * 1024 * 1024, 2, 256 * 1024);
 inputStream.read(...);
 inputStream.seek(...);